Jaculabilis/intake/README.md

 }
 ```

-`fetch` is required.
-If `action` or `env` are absent, they will be treated as if they were empty.
+Each key under `action` defines an action that can be taken for the source.
+The `fetch` action is required. `env` is optional.
+Each key under `env` will be set as an environment variable when executing actions.

-When a feed source is updated, `fetch.exe` will be executed with `fetch.args` as arguments.
-The following environment variables will be set:
+When an action is executed, intake executes the `exe` program for the action with the corresponding `args` as arguments.
+The process's environment is as follows:

+* intake's environment is inherited.
 * `STATE_PATH` is set to the absolute path of `state`.
 * Each key in `env` in `config.json` is passed with its value.

-Each line written to the process's `stdout` will be parsed as a JSON object representing a feed item.
-Each line written to `stderr` will be logged by intake. `stdout` and `stderr` are decoded as UTF-8.
+Anything written to `stderr` by the process will be logged by intake.

-If invalid JSON is written, intake will consider the feed update to be a failure.
-If the exit code is nonzero, intake will consider the feed update to be a failure, even if valid JSON was received.
-No changes will happen to the feed state as a result of a failed update.

-Item actions are performed by executing `action.<name>.exe` with `action.<name>.args` as arguments.
-The process will receive the item, serialized as JSON, on the first line of `stdin`.
-The process should write the item back to `stdout` as a single line of JSON with any updates from the action.
+The `fetch` action is used to fetch the current state of the feed source.
+It receives no input and should write feed items to `stdout` as JSON objects, each on one line.
+All other actions are taken in the context of a single item.
+These actions receive the item as a JSON object on the first line of `stdin`.
+The process should write the item back to `stdout` with any changes as a result of the action.

+An item must have a key under action` with that action's name to support executing that action for that item.

+All encoding is done with UTF-8.
+If an item cannot be parsed or the exit code of the process is nonzero, intake will consider the action to be a failure.
+No items or other feed changes will happen as a result of a failed action, except for changes to `state` done by the action process.